Dicklesworthstone/llm_aided_ocr/README.md

 - The hallucination filtering step may occasionally remove valid content if it's significantly different from the majority of the text.

 Future improvements could include:

 - Integration with more OCR engines for comparison and improved initial text recognition.
 - Implementation of a user interface for easier configuration and monitoring.
-- Support for more document formats beyond PDF.
-- Fine-tuning of LLMs specifically for OCR post-processing tasks.

 ## Contributing